eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.5.2.1 Required trust relationships

-The lifecycle of a Wallet Unit starts when a User decides to install an EUDI Wallet Instance application on their device.
+The lifecycle of a Wallet Unit starts when a User decides to install an Wallet Instance application on their device.
 This application in an instance of a Wallet Solution, which is provided to the User by a Wallet Provider.

 When downloading and installing the Wallet Instance, the following trust relationships are established:

 1. The User verifies that the Wallet Instance (i.e., the application the User is installing) is genuine and authentic and does not contain any malware or other threats.

-2. The User verifies that they can obtain the PID(s) they need in an instance of this EUDI Wallet Solution.
+2. The User verifies that they can obtain the PID(s) they need in an instance of this Wallet Solution.
 If the relevant PID Provider does not support the Wallet Solution, the User would not be able to use the Wallet Unit for obtaining those PID(s).

 The next two sections discuss these trust relationships.